harminderpabla/harminderpabla.github.io/_posts/2019-03-08-ProjectB-fourthpost.md

 ## Project B (Affinity Designer)

-Helo everyone, This is Harminder Singh.
-This is my third post in Project B in Directed studies.
+Hello everyone, This is Harminder Singh.
+This is my fourth or second last post in Project B in Directed studies.
 I am working on Affinity Designer

 ## What did I accomplish this week?

-This week I made a home page for desktop, tablet as well as the mobile verion.
+This week I made a contact us page for desktop, tablet as well as the mobile version.
+I also updated the home page as I made some changes in the color palette

 ## Which roadblocks did you encounter?

-Every time when I got stuck even on little things , Google and youtube came to my rescue.
-I was worried about the fact that affinity is a new tool and whether I would be able to cope up with it.
-But things seem to be going at par right now.
+1. This week I fell ill and this made a serious impact on my project.
+I was unable to do significant work this week.
+2. Earlier I was using trial version of Affinity.
+Unfortunately trial version expired this week.
+I tried to find a crack or student version which would save me some money but was unable to do it.
+The only option left with me was to purchase it.
+3. I showed my project to classmates and they were not impressed with my color selection.
+So I decided to make some changes in my project and I chose a different color palette.

 ## What is my plan for next week?

-In the next week I will make the desktop, tablet and mobile version of the contact us page.
-If I get time, then I will start working on the other pages like about us etc.
+I am having my presentation next week.
+So I will complete my prototype till Tuesday and then work on my presentation.